College of Liberal Arts & Sciences

 What time should I arrive for the ceremony?

-You should arrive for your ceremony with cap and gown in hand – or plan to pick up previously ordered apparel at the Book Store apparel table located in Section A (west side) of the upper concourse.
+Enter using the South or West entrances at Carver Hawkeye Arena.
+You should arrive for your ceremony with cap and gown in hand, or plan to pick up previously ordered apparel at the Book Store apparel table located in Section GG (north side) of the upper concourse.

-Graduating students should report to the Name Card Hand-Out Table designated for your last name and college.
-These tables are positioned on the upper concourse.
-Tell the staff member your last and first names.
+Graduating students should report to the Name Card Hand-Out Table designated alphabetically by last name.
+These tables are arranged around the upper concourse.
+Tell the staff member your first and last names.
 The Name Card you completed when purchasing apparel at the University Book Store will be returned to you.
 Hold onto it!
 You will hand it to a reader who will read your name from it when you cross the stage.

 If you arrive with a coat or purse make arrangements to leave these items with a family member or friend.
 You should not have anything in your hand other than your photo name card when the processional begins and throughout the ceremony.
 Cell phones should be silenced or turned off.

-Maps of the seating assignments are posted at each card hand-out station and at the Processional aisles.
+Maps of the seating assignments are posted at each card hand-out stations and at the processional aisles.

 Join your group to line up where signs indicate by 8:45 a.m.
 A marshal will be there to direct you.
 Graduates need not be in strictly alphabetical order, but should sit in with their alphabetic grouping as this is how seating is arranged.
 The Processional will begin promptly at 9:00 a.m.